×

 Before the Diamond Wind project was announced in 2019, two other companies also considered placing turbines in the Great Lakes waters.
 In Ohio, the Lake Erie Icebreaker project remains in litgation.

-Tembrath said this group has been fighting Diamond Wind since April 2019, when the project was first presented.
-“We listened to their spiel,” she said.
-“They showed us pictures and the plan and they assumed there would be no fight.”
+Tembrath said this group has been fighting Diamond Wind since April 2019, when the project was first presented. she said.

 Just as Tembrath and the rest of the opposed group were ramping up their opposition, the COVID-19 pandemic struck, limiting the rallies and other efforts they could hold.
 But now that pandemic restrictions are being lifted, they were able to hold their first big meeting in an effort to educate the public.
 Tembrath said that around 60 people attended November meeting, with a majority of them being boaters and fishermen.